itinerary

 The Katong district is also the birthplace of the famous Katong laksa (spicy coconut milk-based noodle soup).
 The Original 328 Katong Laksa hawker stall is in the food court of Roxy Square 1 on East Coast Road, however, we sat down to sample the famous seafood laksa at the branch across the road.

 If the spicy factor is too much for your tastebuds, cool off with a refreshing scoop of gelato a couple doors down at Birds of Paradise Gelato Boutique.
 The gelateria creates unique flavours inspired by the botanical flavours of nature.
-There is a second boutique at Jewel Changi Airport.

 The eating never stops.
 Head towards the Kallang neighbourhood and join the queue at Hill Street Tai Hwa Pork Noodle hawker stall.
 Order the signature bak chor mee (noodles with minced pork) and a Tiger beer to help with spice that will make your lips tingle the right amount.
 This stall is closed Mondays.